 ||Dr. E. Lee Rice

-Applications are now being accepted for the AMSSM Traveling Fellowship Tour to the UK that will occur Sept.
-30-Oct.
-14, 2017.
-Two Junior Fellows who are 10 years or less out of fellowship, have been an AMSSM member for at least the past two years, are board certified in sports medicine and currently practicing in the US or Canada will be selected to join Dr. Rice on this tour.
+Applications for the AMSSM Traveling Fellowship Tour to New Zealand will open soon.
+Dates for the tour will be announced at that time.
+Past President Margot Putukian, MD has agreed to serve as the AMSSM Senior Traveling Fellow for this tour.
+Two Junior Fellows who are 10 years or less out of fellowship, have been AMSSM members for at least the past two years, are board certified in sports medicine and currently practicing in the US or Canada will be selected to join Dr. Putukian on this tour.

-AMSSM will provide coach class airfare and lodging for the Traveling Fellowship class, and the UK hosts will provide meals and transportation within the country.
+AMSSM will provide coach class airfare and lodging for the Traveling Fellowship class, and the hosts from New Zealand will provide meals and transportation within the country.
 Participants will also receive a daily per diem to help cover any expenses not covered by the hosts.

-Individuals interested in participating in the Traveling Fellowship should complete the application and submit with required supporting materials by Feb.
-13. The AMSSM IIOR Traveling Fellowship Subcommittee will review the applications and make recommendations for final approval by the AMSSM Executive Committee.
-Incomplete applications or those received after the deadline of Feb.
-13 will not be considered.
+Following the application period, the AMSSM IIOR Traveling Fellowship Subcommittee will review the applications and make recommendations for final approval by the AMSSM Executive Committee.
+Incomplete applications or those received after the deadline will not be considered.

 If questions, please email Jody Gold in the AMSSM office.